Saheed-MUFTAUDEEN/Saheed-MUFTAUDEEN/README.md

 **Engineer in Data Space**

 I am a self-taught Data Scientist with background in Engineering building my skills one step at a time.
-My transition to data space stem from a desire to solving real-life problems with data.
+My transition to data space stem from a desire to solve real-life problems with data.
 To acquire real world work experience, I am currently an intern at Hamoye AI Lab where I partcipate in a number of industry use case capstone projects.
 Please, feel free to connect with me; I am more than happy to chat!

 - 🔭 I’m currently working on Analysis of COVID-19 dataset